aleshaleksey/fansys23/movement-exploration.md

 Here basic movement is described.
 It is based, where possible on observations.
 The main forms of movement are walk, climb, swim, flight and dig.
 Each one has its place and its pace.
 There are also two exotic types of movement which are not covered yet because we can live without it.
 Movement is measured in feet per round (ft), or miles per hour (mph).
 A very rough translation is 1mph = 1ft.

 #### Difficult Terrain
 It is common when adventuring to find less than ideal terrain.
 Loose, rocky ground or turbulent waters are typical examples.
 Movement speed is halved over this kind of terrain.
-Most creatures cannot "sprint" in these conditions and if they try to run, must make a DC12 [SKILL] check or fail to progress (critical failure means falling prone).
+Most entities cannot "sprint" in these conditions and if they try to run, must make a DC12 [SKILL] check or fail to progress (critical failure means falling prone).

 #### Walking
-Most creatures with a "walk" speed can:
+Most entities with a "walk" speed can:
 - **Crawl (5ft/round)**: Crawling is movement when prone, dragging one's torso along the ground.
 It makes one harder to spot or hit with ranged attacks, but is laborious and slow.
-Creatures without a "walk" speed can only crawl overland.
+Entities without a "walk" speed can only crawl overland.
 - **Walk (1x base speed)**: This either represents ordinary walking, or bursts of rapid movements with pauses and changes of direction.
 Typically a fit humanoid can walk for hours without suffering ill effects.
 For a base human this is 30ft or 3mph.
 - **Run (2 x base speed)**: This represents a steady jog, a very brisk walk, or rapid movement with obstacles and changes of direction.
 Typically a humanoid can run for [CON] hours before fatiguing.
 For a base human this is 60ft or 6mph.
 - **Sprint (4 x base speed)**: This represents movement at maximum pace in a fairly straight line, over unbroken terrain free from obstacles.
 A typical human can sprint for [STR] rounds before becoming fatigued.
 For a base human this is 120ft or 12mph.
 - **Difficult terrain:** Some rocky, overgrown, sloping, slippery terrain is classed as "difficult".
 Narrow passages also count as difficult terrain.

+### Climb
+Climbing is upwards or downwards movement over steep or near vertical terrain.
+Entities with a "climb" speed can move along this kind of surfaces at their stated speed.
+Entities with a climb speed must still succeed a "climb" roll when climbing, but they can always choose to take care on this roll.
+- **Non climbers:** Entities without a climb speed move at 1/4 their base speed (usually "walk").
+They cannot "run" or "dash" without succeeding a "climb" roll at a -5 penalty In addition they must succeed on "[climb](skills.md#climb)" rolls to stay attached to make progress or even stay attached to the surface.
+- **Prone and falling**: A climbing entity that falls prone or is knocked prone is considered prone and is subject to the falling rules (which means it accelerates downwards and then comes to a violent halt).

 #### Swimming
-Creatures with a swim speed are often well adapted to their liquid medium, but are either incapable of moving on land or very clumsy.
-Creatures with a swim speed typically have speeds of 60-120ft and can perform "walk", "run" and "sprint" actions in their liquid medium (usually water).
+Entities with a swim speed are often well adapted to their liquid medium, but are either incapable of moving on land or very clumsy.
+Entities with a swim speed typically have speeds of 60-120ft and can perform "walk", "run" and "sprint" actions in their liquid medium (usually water).
-- **Not Swimmers:** Creatures without a swim speed either do not swim at all (they sink), or are poor swimmers and can only move at 1/2 base speed (no "run" or "sprint" possible) and must make a [SKILL] or [ABILITY] check or start drowning/sinking if conditions are not ideal.
+- **Not Swimmers:** Entities without a swim speed either do not swim at all (they sink), or are poor swimmers and can only move at 1/2 base speed (no "run" or "sprint" possible) and must make a [SKILL] or [ABILITY] check or start drowning/sinking if conditions are not ideal.
 - **Difficult terrain**: Turbulent waters or strong currents, kelp beds and thick syrup are examples of difficult terrain.

 #### Digging
 Moving through solid earth is a slow and difficult process.
 Moving through rock is often impossible even for diggers.
-Tunnelling creatures are not slowed by narrow passages.
+Tunnelling entities are not slowed by narrow passages.
 Natural speeds are 5-10ft.
-Unless otherwise stated Digging creatures cannot dig through solid rock (natural or worked), or metal.
+Unless otherwise stated Digging entities cannot dig through solid rock (natural or worked), or metal.
-- **Non-diggers**: Creatures that cannot move through earth, sand, or rock.
+- **Non-diggers**: entities that cannot move through earth, sand, or rock.
-- **Run, Sprint**: Digging creatures cannot run or sprint when digging.
+- **Run, Sprint**: Digging entities cannot run or sprint when digging.

 #### Flight
 Flight is an intriguing and liberating mode of movements.
 To terrestrial entities a flying being seems to have the freedom of the wind.
-Natural flying creatures move between 80-240ft per round.
+Natural flying entities move between 80-240ft per round.
-- **Non-flyers**: Creatures without a fly speed cannot fly.
+- **Non-flyers**: Entities without a fly speed cannot fly.
 But they can jump.
-- **Sprint**: Flying creatures do not sprint.
+- **Sprint**: Flying entities do not sprint.
 - **Difficult terrain and falling prone**: Turbulent skies, precipitation and high altitude count as difficult terrain.
 A flying entity that falls prone is welcomed by the firm embrace of mother earth (it falls).

 However this comes with limitations:
-- A creatures with natural flight can only fly when carrying a light load and at most light armour.
+- An entity with natural flight can only fly when carrying a light load and at most light armour.
 - They cannot use a shield or "unwieldy"/"heavy" weapon.
-- They must have a wing span of at least 1ft per [3lb / Size] of weight. (with size=[1, 2, 3, 4] for ["small", "medium", "large", "huge"] creatures respectively).
+- They must have a wing span of at least 1ft per [3lb / Size] of weight. (with size=[1, 2, 3, 4] for ["small", "medium", "large", "huge"] entities respectively).
 This has general penalties and in particular this causes penalties on [DEX] and [STR] saves when not in flight.
 Furthermore, naturally entities cannot dig and have a penalty to swim and walk speeds.
 - If they slow to lower than 1/2 their speed in a given terrain, they must land or fall.
-- A flying creature that is knocked prone, or tripped, drops a distance equal to its speed and can only move at half speed on its next turn.
+- A flying entity that is knocked prone, or tripped, drops a distance equal to its speed and can only move at half speed on its next turn.
 If this drop causes it to hit the ground, it suffers all of the consequences of falling (see "[Falling](#Falling)" section).

-Not all flying creatures are equal in flight.
+Not all flying entities are equal in flight.
 In fact there are four categories:
 - **Poor**:
-  - These creatures climb at 1/2 speed, cannot "run", cannot ascend/descend at more than 45 degrees.
+  - These entities climb at 1/2 speed, cannot "run", cannot ascend/descend at more than 45 degrees.
   -  Their turn radius is equal to 3/2x their fly speed.
   -  They cannot fly for more than [10 minutes x CON] without fatigue.
 - **Average**:
-  - These creatures climb at 1/2 speed and cannot ascend at more than 45 degrees.
+  - These entities climb at 1/2 speed and cannot ascend at more than 45 degrees.
   - Their turning circle is equal to their fly speed.
   - They cannot fly more than [1 hour x CON] without fatigue.
 - **Good:**
-  - These creatures climb at 1/2 speed.
+  - These entities climb at 1/2 speed.
   - Their turn circle is equal to 1/2x their fly speed.
   - They cannot fly more than [2 hours x CON] without fatigue.
-- **Perfect:** These creatures have none of the typical limits of the other three categories.
+- **Perfect:** These entities have none of the typical limits of the other three categories.
 In addition:
   - They can hover without falling.

 Most birds are "average" flyers, though most fowl are "poor" and small raptors are usually "good".
 Flies, on the other hand have "perfect flight".
 Humanoids seldom have natural flight.
 Those that do, are usually poor.
 Those races with "average" flight pay a high price for it.